gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

     translatedRotatedScaledPosition = translationMat * rotatedScaledPosition

-And finally we multiple that by the projection matrix to get clipspace positions
+And finally we multiply that by the projection matrix to get clipspace positions

     clipspacePosition = projectioMatrix * translatedRotatedScaledPosition

 The 2nd way to look at matrices is reading from left to right.
-In that case each matrix changes the *space* respesented by the canvas.
+In that case each matrix changes the *space* represented by the canvas.
 The canvas starts with representing clipspace (-1 to +1) in each direction.
 Each matrix applied from left to right changes the space represented by the canvas.

-Step 1:  no matrix (or the identiy matrix)
+Step 1:  no matrix (or the identity matrix)

 > {{{diagram url="resources/matrix-space-change.html?stage=0" caption="clip space" }}}
 >